-You will be able to book a room on campus for the year you return, when you are on your Placement Year - we will open our booking system during Autumn Term, and you can see more information online.
+You will be able to book a room on campus for the year you return.
+The booking system opens during Semester 1, and you can see more information online.

 Who will pay for travel costs to and from my placement?